21ideas-org/21ideas.org/content.en/docs/Theory/privacy/bip47-the-ugly-duckling.md

 Many solutions exist to receive multiple payments, without producing address reuse.
 Each of them has its own trade-offs and disadvantages.
 Among all these solutions, there is the BIP47, a proposal developed by Justus Ranvier and published in 2015 to generate reusable payment codes.
 Their goal is to be able to carry out several transactions to the same person, without reusing an address.

 Initially, this proposal received a contemptuous reception from part of the community, and it was never added to Bitcoin Core.
 Some software has still chosen to implement it on their own.
 Thus, [Samourai Wallet](https://web.archive.org/web/20230331145759/https://samouraiwallet.com/) has developed its own implementation of BIP47: [PayNym](https://web.archive.org/web/20230331145759/https://samouraiwallet.com/paynym).
-Today, this implementation is obviously available on Samurai Wallet for smartphones, but also on [Sparrow Wallet](https://web.archive.org/web/20230331145759/https://sparrowwallet.com/) for PCs.
+Today, this implementation is obviously available on Samourai Wallet for smartphones, but also on [Sparrow Wallet](https://web.archive.org/web/20230331145759/https://sparrowwallet.com/) for PCs.

 Over time, Samourai has programmed new features directly related to PayNym.
 Now, there is an ecosystem of tools to optimize user privacy based on PayNym and BIP47.